shane-kerr/DNSManifesto/README.md

 routing system.
 Or, if DNS does interact with the routing world, perhaps there are smarter ways to do it.

+### Historical Data, Audit Trails

+Today the DNS always provides the latest & greatest versions of information.
+This matches the original intent of supporting other protocols need to map host names to IP addresses.
+However other uses may benefit from knowing prior values of DNS data.

 Here There Be Dragons
 ---------------------